 We also have an agreement to purchase energy from the 120 MW Jackpot Solar plant to be built south of Twin Falls, Idaho.
-It is scheduled to come online in December 2022.
+It is scheduled to come online in the first half of 2023.

 Idaho Power does not own or operate these projects.

 Some of our customers have installed solar systems on their homes or businesses to offset some of their energy costs.
 Here’s some important information to keep in mind if you are thinking about installing a solar system or other customer generation.